DragoonAethis/tinyvirt/README.md

 - `git clone` this repo somewhere. `cd` into its root.
 - `mkdir instance && cp tinyvirt/config.py instance/`
-- Edit the `instance/config.py` file to point at your libvirt URI.
+- Edit the `instance/config.py` file as needed.
-- `./run.sh` and you're done - tinyvirt will start on https://localhost:5000/
+- `./run.sh` and you're done - tinyvirt will start on the provided host.

 The `run.sh` script will automatically create a virtualenv and install all the dependencies required, as specified by `setup.py`.
-It shouldn't mess with your system-wide Python installation.
+It shouldn't mess with your system-wide Python installation, but if you install all the dependencies and run it as a regular WSGI app in Apache or something, it should work just fine.

-If you want to run it under a different port, edit `run.sh` (`flask run ...`).

 If you want to run it on boot, you might want to use this unit under systemd: